NativeScript/docs-v7/integration-with-existing-ios-and-android-apps/extend-existing-android-app-with-ns-angular2.md

 # Extend your existing Android app with Angular 2 and NativeScript

-## This article provides step-by-stem instructions, how to extend existing Android app with Angular 2 and NativeScript
+## This article provides step-by-step instructions how to extend existing Android app with Angular 2 and NativeScript

 1.Build your NativeScript app for Android:
 `tns build android`